The Means Determine The Ends

 I will try out my Thinking Skills to address this issue.

 Hmm, would this ghost pipe be considered to have come from behind?
-As a plant, with no chlorophyll, that seems like it COULD be a disadvantage….
+As a plant, with no chlorophyll, that seems like it COULD be disadvantaged….

 I found this “Ghost Pipe” or “Indian Pipe” while on a mushroom hunt.
 This is classified as a plant, but has no chlorophyll.
 It gets its nutrients from fungi in the soil.

-A human is a certain type of animal that evolved on the planet, called Earth by its English speaking inhabitants.
+A human is a certain type of animal that evolved on this planet, called Earth by its English speaking inhabitants.
 For the last 5,000 years at least, by the accounts of the social scientists, at least those finding themselves clinging to conventional wisdom, most humans live in fairly strongly hierarchical societies.
 I’m not talking a village chief, or even a multi-village “Big Man.”
 I’m talking multi-level with multi being definitely more than three.
 Three levels of society goes back to what some anthropologists consider the original human social hierarchy of Alpha and Shaman versus the men, women, and children.
 Of course it was always more complicated than that.
 But, we have to start somewhere.
 So does than mean that everyone but the Alpha and Shaman are coming from “behind”?
 Or are the men still in the top half?
 In matriarchal societies, would that mean the women were on top?
 So, thinking about it in this new way, I guess most people DO come from behind.

 My ex always got very aggravated when someone would imply that he was part of “the people.”
 The people were uneducated, shallow, and boring.
 All characteristics that he most certainly did not apply to himself.
-Boring was definitely the biggest sin. at least in his book.
+Boring was definitely the biggest sin, at least in his book.

 A week or so later, the white was staring to discolor to brown and black, and the open shape of the flower was starting to pinch into a seed pod.
 Eventually, it turned completely dark brown and black, and head dried and shrunk.
 I took the head back out to the swampy area where I found it, and sprinked the seeds on the ground.